Air Fryer Hacks You'll Wish You Knew Sooner

 Traditionally deep-fried foods are popular for a reason: they're undeniably delicious.
 But they also pack an unhealthy punch of excess oil, grease, and fat that's downright unappetizing, especially if you're actively monitoring your health.
 Enter the air fryer, capable of delivering the same delicious fried foods but at a fraction of the health cost.
 However, even then, most air fryer recipes do call for a relatively small amount of fat or oil in order to achieve the right consistency and quality.

-The thing is, it's actually quite important that you choose the right kind of oil for this particular cooking process, as the extreme heat inside an air fryer can break down oils with a lower smoke point, releasing chemicals that can cause an undesirable burnt or even bitter flavor in your food.
+The thing is, it's actually quite important that you choose the correct oil for this particular cooking process, as the extreme heat inside an air fryer can break down oils with a lower smoke point, releasing chemicals that can cause an undesirable burnt or even bitter flavor in your food.
 Instead, look for oils with a higher smoke point, like canola, sunflower, or plain vegetable oil.
-Remember to beware of aerosolized oils and cooking sprays, which can ruin air fryers, as some contain additives like soy lecithin, that can bind to the interior of your appliance causing a grimy residue that is extremely difficult to clean and can ultimately harm the longevity of your air fryer.
+Remember to beware of aerosolized oils and cooking sprays, which can ruin air fryers, as some contain additives like soy lecithin, which can bind to the interior of your appliance causing a grimy residue that is extremely difficult to clean and can ultimately harm the longevity of your air fryer.
 Alternatively, opt to apply oil to your food with a basting brush or another safer method.

 Parchment paper is your non-stick friend

 One of the few annoyances when it comes to using an air fryer is the sticking problem: Whether you simply forget to add a bit of oil, underestimate the amount needed, or take all the necessary precautions anyway, sooner or later, you're going to encounter food that just doesn't want to be parted from your favorite countertop appliance once the cooking cycle is done.
-And sometimes, there's only so much cooking oil can do to prevent this.
+And sometimes, there's only so much that cooking oil can do to prevent this.

 With that scenario in mind, it's our pleasure to point out the wonderfully heat-resistant solution that is parchment paper.
-Commonly used to line baking sheets, parchment paper can handle temperatures well over 400 F as well as prevent sticking and make clean-up that much easier.
+Commonly used to line baking sheets, parchment paper can handle temperatures well over 400 Fahrenheit as well as prevent sticking and make clean-up that much easier.
 Many times, you can even find specially shaped parchment paper liners specifically made to line air fryers.
 While it may be tempting to use aluminum foil for the same purpose, always use caution to ensure that said foil can't be blown loose inside the air fryer — if it touches the heating mechanisms, it can be a major fire hazard.
 Parchment paper is a far safer solution.

 Pay attention to proper cleaning methods